 All attire must be neat, clean, and appropriately sized.
 Nothing should be worn that is too tight, too loose, too long, or too short.
-All uniform shirts must be tucked in at all times (except for certain girl's shirts that are designed to be worn out).
 Only plain white t-shirts with no writing or emblems are to be worn under uniform shirts.
 Long sleeve t-shirts are not allowed underneath short-sleeved shirts.